-There is wisdom and truth from godly counsel:
+There’s seldom wisdom and truth apart from godly counsel:

 “The godly offer good counsel; they know what is right from wrong.”

-Find a Christian who is a professional counselor.
+Please try to find a Christian who is a professional counselor.
 There are a number of directories on the internet.
 Each individual counselor is different from the next, however, and you will need to interview any counselor before you decide to use his or her services.

 You may wish to choose a counselor who specializes in a specific area.
 There a number of issues for which people seek counsel, including:

-Coping with Stress
+- Coping with Stress

-Major life changes
+- Major life changes

-Religious doubt/ confusion
+- Religious doubt/ confusion

-Sexual/ intimacy difficulties
+- Sexual/ intimacy difficulties

 The first thing to consider when choosing a Christian counselor is whether or not they are capable or qualified to handle the particular issue you seek counsel for.
-A marriage counselor may not be the best person to go to if your thirteen year old daughter is battling anorexia.
+A marriage counselor may not be the best person to go to if your thirteen-year-old daughter is battling anorexia.
 This seems like a given; however, be sure your counselor has experience handling your specific issue.

 Decide whether or not you would feel more comfortable seeing a man or a woman for your particular problem.